100 Women Who Care Bennington was created to bring women together in support of local nonprofits making a difference in our community.

 Dana Osborne

 Dana Osborne along with her husband and three kids, has called Bennington home since 2020.
-She is the owner of her own design and branding business, working as a brand strategist and creative consultant to help businesses elevate their message through intentional design and marketing.
+She is the owner of her own design and branding business, working as a graphic designer, brand strategist, and creative consultant.
 Passionate about connection and community, Dana is excited to serve on the 100 Women Who Care Bennington steering committee and help amplify the impact of local nonprofits.

 Marcy Wempen